epicsuite/workflow/workflow.md

    `d(number)` is the dataset number and `t(number)` is the timestep number.
    The dataset and timestep number are taken from the order defined in the `workflow.yaml` file.
-The first list under `datasets` in the yaml file provides the dataset ID, and the `fastq:` list under the dataset ID list defines the timestep ID.
+The first list under `datasets` in the yaml file provides the dataset ID, and the list under the dataset defines the timestep ID.

 ## Step 3: HiC to Structure step